AndrewBanks10/react-causality-redux/README.md

 [Github causality-redux react extension](https://github.com/AndrewBanks10/react-causality-redux)

-### VS Code template for developing with react and causality-redux that supports debugging and hot re-loading for react and the business code on a file save.
+### VS Code template for developing with es6, jsx react and causality-redux.
+The template supports the following features.
+* Vscode debugging and hot re-loading on a file save within react code or the business code.
+* Css modules.
+* Sass, scss and less.
+* Postcss-loader so you do not have to use vendor prefixes in your css code.
+* Mocha react testing.
+* Mocha vscode debugging.
+* Dll libraries for debugging and/or for production.
+* Minimized production build for both css and js.
+* Url-loader for assets such as images, fonts etc that can be imported into your react components.

 [Github causality-redux react vscode hot loading and debug template](https://github.com/AndrewBanks10/react-causality-redux-vscode-template)